Related Pages

 PE will be on a Friday afternoon and children should come into school in PE kits on Fridays, please make sure your child is dresses appropriately for these lessons as Mrs Coduri-Dunn hopes to be outside with them when possible.
 Please can we take this opportunity to remind children than trainers should be worn for PE lessons to allow the children to move safely and successfully.

 Homework will be a mixture of online maths games from our Powermaths website and paper homework in a folder.
 This will alternate weekly.
-Please note that online homework is optional, however if you do opt out of completing this homework, then you will need to ensure your child is continuing to practise their number bonds (Yr1s) and timetables (Yr2s) during the weeks we have online homework.
+Please note that online homework is optional, however if you do opt out of completing this homework, then you will need to ensure your child is continuing to practice their number bonds (Yr1s) and timetables (Yr2s) during the weeks we have online homework.
 We would like to continue with this mixed approached to homework to be help support and accommodate all children and be inclusive to all learning needs.

 Kind regards,

-Mrs Berkley and Mrs Wiseman
+Mrs Berkley

 Friday - Reading books for Y1 changed along with library books - New homework given out - PE Kit needed in school. |